otfigo87/SEI_cafe/README.md

 Using Redux as a state management, There are several benefits to using Redux for state management in a React application.
 These benefits include: Centralized State Management: Redux provides a centralized state management system that can be accessed by all components.
 This makes it easier to manage state in large applications.

 Screenshots

+Feedback
+If you have any feedback, please reach out to me at aaotmane@gmail.com